wacuuu/workload-collocation-agent/docs/score_algorithm.rst

 Grafana dashboard
 #################

-We prepared Grafana dashboard `graphana dashboard <../examples/kubernetes/monitoring/grafana/2lm_dashboards/2lm_score_dashboard.yaml>`_ for visualization of the results mentioned in `Scores for our testing workloads`_.
+We prepared Grafana dashboard `grafana dashboard <../examples/kubernetes/monitoring/grafana/2lm_dashboards/2lm_score_dashboard.json>`_

+for visualization of the results mentioned in `Scores for our testing workloads`_.
 The dashboard requires Grafana with `boom table plugin <https://grafana.com/grafana/plugins/yesoreyeram-boomtable-panel>`_.